By John Rampton, Inc.

 Seek An Outside Opinion

 Whenever we're approached with new technology that we're not familiar with, our first instinct is to visit the IT department.
-While that may be a good place to start, Jon Huberman, current CEO of Syncplicity, tells Null, "A lot of new tech is driven by someone other than IT."
+While that may be a good place to start, Jon Huberman, current CEO of Syncplicity by Axway, tells Null, "A lot of new tech is driven by someone other than IT."
 He adds, "How many times has a CEO said to a CIO, 'I read about this in the Wall Street Journal,' or, 'My friend's company does this.
 Why don't we do that too?'
 The CIO has to come up with an answer--either run with the idea, or shoot it down."